cachedpotato/Obsidian-vault/04 - Permanent Notes/Reference.md

 }
 ```

+## Rules of References
-There are also rules for references
+There are also rules for references:
 - One can have as many immutable reference as they want
 - One can only have one mutable reference
 - One must not have both mutable & immutable reference at the same time